-Simply put, a SWOT Analysis is a rundown of all Strengths, Weakness, Opportunities, and Threats facing a particular industry or niche.
+Simply put, a SWOT Analysis is a rundown of all Strengths, Weaknesses, Opportunities, and Threats facing a particular industry or niche.

-Herein, we will provide an outlook for the hotel industry as a whole with a particular focus on its primary business strengths, weaknesses, and how these pitfalls can be harnessed into natural advantages.
+Our analysis will focus on its primary business strengths and weaknesses, and how these pitfalls can be harnessed into natural advantages.